BrunoSilvaAndrade/python-config-parser/README.md

 # python-config-parser
-This project was created to give you the possibility of creating json and yaml/yml config files dynamically using OOP
+This project was created to give you the possibility of creating json and yaml/yml config files dynamically and access them using OOP

 HOW TO INSTALL
 ---------------------------